pieterdesnerck/website/docs/handbook.md

 manages [Swirles Court](https://www.girton.cam.ac.uk/accommodation/swirles-court) (bounded by Turing Way, Pheasant Drive and the Ridgeway) as accommodation for mainly postgraduate students remote from the main college site at the north end of Ridgeway.

 [The University of Cambridge](#university){:name='university'}
+created Eddington to support their growth plan and migration from the city centre.
+Their [Estates division](https://www.em.admin.cam.ac.uk/) is responsible for continued planning and delivery of the development.

 [Councils](#councils){:name='councils'}
 are a uniquely complicated aspect of Eddington, sitting as we do across the city boundary and a parish boundary.
 Due to the private nature of the shared spaces and the non-adopted status of roads in Eddington they have fewer responsibilities here than elsewhere in the UK.